postmanlabs/labs-docs/src/pages/docs/postman-pro/managing-pro/billing.md

 ### Viewing account history

 In your [billing dashboard](http://go.postman.co/billing), select **Account History**.
-This page allows you to quickly note your team's history billing activity, as well as the day and time actions took place.
+This page allows you to quickly note your team's historical billing activity, as well as the day and time actions took place.

 [![account history](https://assets.postman.com/postman-docs/account-history.jpg)](https://assets.postman.com/postman-docs/account-history.jpg)

-Items such as updates to your Postman subscription, card changes, payments, and charges are all listed in chronological order for easy reference.
+Items such as updates to your Postman subscription, card changes, payments, and charges are all listed in chronological order for your reference.

 ### Viewing past invoices